amanusk/s-tui/README.md

 ## Compatibility
 s-tui uses psutil to probe some of your hardware information.
 If your hardware is not supported, you might not see all the information.

 * On Intel machines:
 Running s-tui as root gives access to the maximum Turbo Boost frequency available to your CPU when stressing all cores. .
 Running without root will display the Turbo Boost available on a single core.

+* Power read is supported on Intel Core CPUs of the second generation and newer (Sandy Bridge)
 * s-tui tested to run on Raspberry-Pi 3,2,1

 ## FAQ
-**Q**: What features require sudo permissions?
+__Q__: What features require sudo permissions?
-**A**: Top Turbo frequency varies depending on how many cores are utilized.
+__A__: Top Turbo frequency varies depending on how many cores are utilized.
 Sudo permissions are required in order to accurately read the top frequency when all the cores are utilized.
-**Q**: I don't have a temperature graph
+__Q__: I don't have a temperature graph
-**A**: Systems have different sensors to read CPU temperature.
+__A__: Systems have different sensors to read CPU temperature.
 If you do not see a temperature read, your system might not be supported (yet).
 You can try manually setting the sensor with the cli interface (see --help), or open an issue and we will try to add support for your system.
-**Q**: I have a temperature graph, but it is wrong.
+__Q__: I have a temperature graph, but it is wrong.
-**A**: A default sensor is selected for temperature reads.
+__A__: A default sensor is selected for temperature reads.
 On some systems this sensor might indicate the wrong temperature.
 You can try to manually select a sensor using the cli interface (see --help)